kalvinparker/HomePROXY/Caddy.md

           - DUCKDNS_TOKEN=your_duckdns_token_here
     ```

-    **Explanation:** This is a multi-stage setup.
-    *   The `caddy-builder` service is temporary.
-It takes the official Caddy builder image and uses the `caddy build` command to compile a new Caddy binary that includes the `caddy-dynamicdns` plugin.
-It saves this binary in a local folder called `caddy-bin`.
-    *   The `reverse-proxy` service is the one that will actually run.
-It uses the standard Caddy image but immediately replaces the standard `caddy` binary with our custom one from the `caddy-bin` folder.
-It also mounts our `Caddyfile` and sets your DuckDNS token as an environment variable.

-3. Save and exit nano (`Ctrl+X`, `Y`, `Enter`).
+3. Save and exit.

-**Step 5: Build and Launch Caddy**
+**Step 6: Build and Launch Caddy**

-1. Run the build command first.
-This will just run the `caddy-builder` service to create your custom binary.
+This is now a single, reliable command.

+1. Make sure you are in the `~/caddy-project` directory.
+2. Run the following command:
     ```bash
-    docker compose up caddy-builder
+    docker compose up --build -d
     ```
-    You will see a lot of output as it compiles.
-When it's done, you'll have a `caddy-bin` folder.

-2. Now, launch the main Caddy reverse proxy service:
+    *   `--build`: This tells Docker Compose to build the custom image from your `Dockerfile`.
+    *   `-d`: Runs the container in the background.

+Docker will now build your custom image and start the container.
+You can verify it's running with `docker ps`.

+**Step 7: Configure your `Caddyfile`**

+This is where you define everything Caddy does.

+1. Open the `Caddyfile` for editing:
     ```bash
-    docker compose up -d reverse-proxy
-    ```
-    This will start Caddy using your new custom binary.

-**Step 6: Configure your `Caddyfile`**

-This is where the magic happens.
-Edit your `Caddyfile` to configure both the DDNS update and your reverse proxy rules.

-1. Open the Caddyfile for editing:
-    ```bash
     nano Caddyfile
     ```

-2. Paste in the following configuration. **Replace the example domains and IPs with your own.**
+2. Paste in the following configuration. **Replace all placeholders** (like `your-duckdns-domain.duckdns.org`, `vault.your-noip-domain.ddns.net`, IPs, and ports) with your actual values.

     ```caddy
     #
     # Global Options Block
     #
     {
-        # Configure Dynamic DNS
+        # Configure Dynamic DNS to update your DuckDNS domain
         dynamic_dns {
             provider duckdns {$DUCKDNS_TOKEN}
             domains {